 The SEED Project (Seeking Educational Equity and Diversity) is a multifaceted diversity program that helps participants reflect on their own and others’ experiences while also reviewing current theory on such topics as ethnicity, race, gender, sexual identity and socioeconomic status.
 NNM has successfully run these workshops for the past seven years.
 Through insightful and provocative discussions and activities, led by trained facilitators, each parent has the opportunity to open hearts and minds.
 Learned awareness of others’ perspectives and cross cultural competency in matters of equity and justice empower us to become more effective role models for our children.

-Through monthly meetings a relationship of trust is built among the participants that encourages the sharing of our own stories while listening respectfully to those of others.
+SEED members build a relationship of trust though monthly meetings, which encourages the sharing of our own stories while listening respectfully to those of others.
 Group size is limited to 20.
 Meetings are either from 8:45-11:45 am or from 5:30-8:30 pm, depending on interest.
 Participants must be able to attend most, if not all, of the 9 meetings during the school year.

 Parent SEED Dates